HOST: CPU UTILIZATION

 Hands-on approach

-2. Identify the process causing the high CPU usage and then determine the cause of the high CPU usage.
-You can use a process explorer tool, such as Process Explorer for Windows or htop for Linux.
+2. Identify the process causing the high CPU usage and then determine the cause.
+You can use a process explorer tool, such as Process Explorer for Windows or “htop” for Linux.

-3. Look for unnecessary startup programs: Some programs may start automatically and run in the background, consuming CPU resources.
-You should disable it.
-It might take time to identify it.
+3. Look for unnecessary startup programs.
+Some programs may start automatically and run in the background, consuming CPU resources.
+You should disable them.
+It might take time to identify them.

 4. Make sure your software and drivers are up-to-date.